-Alan Laing, Managing Director, United Kingdom and Ireland at Sage has given his response from Sage, following today’s Autumn budget from Chancellor, Philip Hammond.
+Alan Laing, Managing Director, UK and Ireland at Sage has given his response, following today’s (22nd November) Autumn budget from Chancellor, Philip Hammond.

 “We welcome the government’s additional funding and support for digital skills and retraining programme with the CBI and TUC – particularly in computer science and those jobs augmented by technology.
 In this ‘technological revolution’, we must enable the UK to accelerate its ambition of closing the skills gap; and ensure all Small and Medium sized businesses receive the necessary support at local level to upskill workers and adopt readily-available technology applications to potentially unlock £39.9bn for the UK.